pr9000/doclang/iso-standard.md

 </doctag>
 ```
 ##### Governance
 In addition to the core metadata elements, publishers can optionally provide metadata pertaining to document governance.
-These elements provide information about data classification as well as security requirements.
+These elements allow the communication of acceptable use, policy, licensing, contact information and compliance requirements.

+- `licenses` Indicate one or more licenses covering use of the documents
+- `data_classification` One or more data classifications con be goven for the document content.
+There is not an international standard of data classifications and organizations usually implement a classifications they have defined for their respective mission.
+- `acceptable_use`
+- `stewardship`
+- `access_policy`
+- `retention_policy`
+- `compliance_requirements`, upstream pipeline information, e.g. VLM ID

+Example use of these elements is shown below:

 ```xml
 <doctag>